Stephen-Kam/cucumber-testing-repository-template.g8/README.md

 ### What's New

-- updated with new versions of dependencies
+- ??/02: updated with new versions of dependencies
+- 28/02: Refactored SingletonDriver

 ## How to use